Do you dream of travel?

 Accommodation and hotel providers have fantastic discounts for clients who book in advance.
 The Internet and apps available in smartphones are great ways of browsing different hotel deals.

-For the best deals, you need to invest some of your time comparing the prices offered by the same hotel in different websites.
-In addition, lookout for sites of hotels with special offers not available if booking from another source.
+For the best deals, you need to invest some of your time comparing the prices offered by the same hotel on different websites.
+In addition, look out for sites of hotels with special offers not available if booking from another source.
 Some of the things you should consider include free breakfast for guests.
-For example, Hotels Combined search over 200 accommodation sites to bring you the best price e.g. London

 Another option is to stay with locals free while couch-surfing.
 You can also leverage on the sharing economy to find cheap accommodation, rideshare options, tour guides and home-cooked meals.